 Through the coursework you will be led through the design and engineering of a megawatt-scale PV system.
 The course materials are continually updated to reflect ongoing changes in this dynamic topic.
 During the instructor-led session, both Ryan and Randy will be in the course answering questions on the discussion board and reviewing project work you submit.
 They are also both available via phone and email and happy to answer any questions you have about the course or to support with your design related questions.

 After the guided session is over, you will continue to have access to all of the course materials for a full year and can complete the course on your own pace.
 When you have completed all of the assignments you will be able to print a certificate of completion with CEUs for self reporting.

-We've lined up some really valuable tools and templates to help you in the course and on future design projects, including access to Helioscope.
+We've lined up some really valuable tools and templates to help you in the course and on future design projects, including an extended free trial to Helioscope.